It takes become invisible braces an average of 6 months to straighten a smile… now let us break that down.

 Are invisible braces really effective?

-Invisible braces are effective depending on the case it is treating.
+Invisible braces are effective depending on the mild to moderate level of cases.
 Unlike metal braces, invisible braces cannot treat severe teeth overcrowding as they are designed to treat mild to moderate cases.
 But it is also dependent on the patient’s own discipline on wearing the invisible braces properly as instructed.
-Patients who wear it for less than the recommended time of 22 hours a day or is forgetful to change the invisible braces pair out for a new pair may affect the treatment progress and not have results as desired or planned.
-In addition, like metal braces, patients will have to wear retainers after treatment to keep their new smile aligned.
+Patients who wear it for less than the recommended time of 22 hours a day or is forgetful to change the invisible braces pair out for a new pair may affect the teeth straightening timeline and not have results as desired or planned.
+In addition, like metal braces, patients will have to wear retainers after completion of teeth straightening period to keep their new smile aligned.

 What are invisible braces made of?